Skip to main content

 What is double outlet right ventricle?

-Children born with a double outlet right ventricle heart defect always have another heart defect called a ventricular septal defect (VSD).
-This is a hole in the septum, the wall that divides the right and left ventricle.
-The VSD is actually helpful — it allows the child to live.
+Children born with a double outlet right ventricle heart defect almost always have another heart defect called a ventricular septal defect (VSD).
+A VSD is a hole in the septum, the wall that divides the right and left ventricle.
+In children with DORV, the VSD is actually helpful.
 Without the VSD, blood that traveled to the lungs and back to the left side of the heart would have no place to go, since the aorta isn’t attached to the left ventricle, and no oxygenated blood would reach the body.

-The VSD allows oxygenated blood flowing into the left side of the heart to cross over to the right ventricle, and be pumped out to the body through the aorta.
-However, because it’s a mix of the de-oxygenated blood in the right ventricle and the oxygenated blood from the left ventricle, the blood isn’t as high in oxygen as it should be, and this causes problems.
+The VSD allows oxygenated blood flowing into the left side of the heart to cross over to the right ventricle and be pumped out to the body through the aorta.
+However, because it’s a mix of the low oxygenated blood in the right ventricle and the highly oxygenated blood from the left ventricle, the blood isn’t as high in oxygen as it should be, and this causes a variety of problems.

-In some cases, because more blood than normal is flowing into the right ventricle, this heart defect means that too much blood is pumped to the lungs.
-Over time, this uncontrolled flow can damage the lungs and heart, and heart failure can result.
+In some cases, because more blood than normal is flowing into the right ventricle, too much blood is pumped to the lungs.
+Over time, this uncontrolled flow can damage the lungs and heart, and heart failure symptoms can result (similar to what happens with a simple VSD.

 Signs and symptoms of double outlet right ventricle